Organization of School Day Breakfast Menus

 View the Kitchen with Child Eyes:

-Get down at your child’s level and see how you’d manage in your kitchen.
+Get down at your child’s level and see how you would manage in your kitchen.
 Is everything up high and hard to do?

 Shelves in the refrigerator seldom get adjusted, but they do move.
 Take the things out of your refrigerator and move those shelves.
 Place milk, juice, and other items the kids need on the lower shelf.
 Place yogurt and other breakfast goodies where they can reach them, perhaps inside the door.

-In the pantry, gather the breakfast cereals, instant breakfastm and other breakfast foods onto one (1) shelf.
+In the pantry, gather the breakfast cereals, instant breakfast and other breakfast foods onto one (1) shelf.

 Make sure the cabinet that holds plastic child dishes is within easy reach so that no child needs a chair or footstool to reach them.